6-Characteristics of progressive, liberal Christian-humanist churches and fake Bible teachers

 Steven Furtick (5 Million followers)

-3. Ecumenism and social activism is important to them
+3. Ecumenism and social activism are important to them

 They are passionate with supporting social activism: world peace, gay freedom, transgender rights, and even the demonic BLM.
 Today, there’s a lot of talk about embracing imperfection, culture, and belief.

 Sounds noble, but political moves like Pope Francis’ “one world peace” are feelers of the one-world government yet to come.
 There can never be an ecumenism between an idolatrous religion and the true body of Christ.

 4. They usually come from mega-churches filled with dazzling lights, sounds, and multiple cameras for optimum visual effects

 5. They embrace equality and diversity